getgrav/grav-plugin-comments/README.md

 # Installation

-The Data plugin is easy to install with GPM.
+The Comments plugin is easy to install with GPM.

 ```
 $ bin/gpm install comments